PavPavv/coding-problems/junior.md

 </details>

 ---
-15. Find max value in an array
+15. Find max value in the array

 ```javascript
 /**